 If you're introducing a new dog to your home and you already have a canine companion, you'll want to maintain healthy, respectful interactions between the two dogs.

 Give each dog their own separate spaces for sleeping and eating.
 Make sure that each dog has their own bed and food bowl.
-Dogs can learn to share, but supervise your pups closely when they're playing with toys to make sure there's no nipping, snapping, or other aggressive behavior.

 When you leave the home, it's always best to keep the two dogs in their own crates or in separate rooms until you're back.
 This eliminates the chance of any fighting or injury when you're not around, and it gives each dog much needed time alone to regroup and relax.
 Dogs who spend too much time together can become overstimulated, possibly leading to fighting or other bad behaviors.